James Coley (American football coach): Miami (FL)

 The Miami Hurricanes offered Coley the role of offensive coordinator with full play-calling duty on January 24, 2013.
 When Al Golden, the Hurricanes' head coach, was fired, Coley left the Hurricanes for the University of Georgia.

 Georgia

 Coley was hired by Mark Richt's replacement at Georgia, Kirby Smart, on January 3, 2016, to be the program's new wide receivers coach.
 On January 11, 2019, following the departure of former Georgia offensive coordinator Jim Chaney, he was promoted to offensive coordinator following the 2018 season.
 After a season where the Bulldogs struggled to create explosive plays and ranked 61st in total offense, Coley was relieved of his coordinator duties and was given the title of assistant head coach.

 Texas A&M

 About a week after his demotion, Coley was named the tight ends coach at Texas A&M.

+South Carolina

+Coley was hired by Shane Beamer, on January 10, 2024, to be the program's new wide receivers coach and offensive assistant; however, about a month later in February 2024, Georgia hired him away to be the Bulldogs wide receivers coach.